Blog

 Case Example

-A US SaaS startup entered France in 2023.
-They chose a branch, underestimated payroll, and kept selling from London with English-only support.
-After 12 months, they had zero French clients.
-When they switched to an SAS, hired a French country manager, and localized contracts, they closed three deals in the first quarter.
+A US SaaS company entered France in 2023 by creating a branch, underestimating payroll, and attempting to sell from London with English-only support.
+After twelve months, they had not signed a single French client.
+Once they switched to an SAS, hired a French country manager, and localized contracts, they closed three enterprise deals in the first quarter.
+The difference was not the product but the structure, credibility, and local presence.

 How morn Helps